Extra contract teachers in Andhra Pradesh, India

 Evidence suggests that contract teachers face stronger incentives than regular civil-service teachers to perform well.
 Contract teachers were significantly less likely to be absent than regular teachers (18 percent versus 27 percent) and more likely to be engaging in active teaching (48 percent versus 42 percent) when they were present.
 The study also finds some evidence to suggest that teachers with higher rates of absence were less likely to have their contracts renewed, indicating a plausible a channel for superior incentives faced by contract teachers.

 The experiment establishes that the impact of contract teachers is positive.
 The authors then use the data collected to compare non-experimental estimates of the relative effectiveness of regular and contract teachers.
-They use four different methods (two at the school-level and two at the student level) and two different estimation samples (the full sample of 200 schools and the experimental sample of 100 schools) and find in all eight estimates that contract teachers appear to be as effective as regular teachers even though they are less qualified and paid much lower salaries.
+They use four different methods (two at the school-level and two at the student level) and two different estimation samples (the full sample of 200 schools and the intervention sample of 100 schools) and find in all eight estimates that contract teachers appear to be as effective as regular teachers even though they are less qualified and paid much lower salaries.

 The authors also collect detailed data on private schools in the same districts and find that private school teacher salaries are even lower than that of contract teachers, suggesting that the market wage for teachers in rural Andhra Pradesh is close to that being paid to contract teachers.
 Private schools also hire more teachers and have much lower average class sizes than government schools.

 These results suggest that the relevant policy question is not the comparison of one regular teacher and one contract teacher, but rather one regular teacher and several contract teachers.
 Expanding the use of contract teachers at the current margin could therefore be a highly cost-effective way of improving learning outcomes.